bioimage-io/spec-bioimage-io/README.md

 - `git_repo`
 A url to the git repository, e.g. to Github or Gitlab.\
-If the model is contained in a subfolder in a common git repo, then an url to the exact folder (which contains this yaml file) should be used.
+If the model is contained in a subfolder of a git repository, then a url to the exact folder (which contains the configuration yaml file) should be used.

 - `tags`
 A list of tags.